 The best strategies for defending against safety belt charges depend on the specific facts of the case.
 Just some common defenses include:

-- There was no seat belt available.
-For example if four adults are riding in a backseat equipped with only three seat belts, one of the adults has no choice but not to wear a seat belt.
+- There was no safety belt available.
+For example if four adults are riding in a backseat equipped with only three safety belts, one of the adults has no choice but not to wear a safety belt.

 - The person had a doctor's note.
 Sometimes wearing a safety belt can be hazardous to one's unique physical health, and people with medical excuses are not required to wear seat belts.